-The future of the energy industry is green and there is a ton of opportunities for Canadian investors who want to capitalize on the clean energy revolution.
-Fuel cell tech powered by hydrogen is one of the most promising prospects in the clean energy industry.
+The future of the energy industry is green, and there are a tonne of opportunities for Canadian investors who want to capitalize on the clean energy revolution.

 A survey carried out by HSBC Holdings indicated that most Canadian asset managers find hydrogen as the top clean energy investment.